Designing Your Stylesheets

 Sweat the small stuff

-I am stickler for clear, readable code.
+I am a stickler for clear, readable code.
 If I had more room on my business card, my role would expand to Style Officer.

 At LaunchPad Lab we order CSS properties alphabetically.
 This way developers and designers know exactly where to find a specific property to update.
 When moving from project to project, this consistent style has allowed our team to move fluidly between projects without having to study the application’s code structure.